Champion (novel)

-Champion is a dystopian young adult novel and the third book in the Legend series written by American novelist Marie Lu.
+Champion is a dystopian young adult romance novel and the third book in the Legend series written by American novelist Marie Lu.
 It was released on November 5, 2013.

 Plot

 After the events of Prodigy, Daniel "Day" Altan Wing now lives as a free citizen in San Francisco with his younger brother, Eden Bataar.
 Following several months of no communication, Day is contacted by June Iparis about a "feast" held by Anden Stavropoulos, the young Elector of the Republic.
 In reality, Anden wants Day to hand over Eden as part of the Republic's search for a cure for their virus, wreaking havoc upon the Colonies, causing the latter to give an ultimatum for the cure, lest they and Africa will invade the Republic.
 Day denies the request and the Republic's cause is further eroded when traitor soldiers Thomas Bryant and Commander Jameson, both in death row for the attempted coup, and the murder of June's brother (Metias Iparis), escape.
 The next day, Day collapses due to his illness and is rushed to the hospital.
 The following day, Day tells June about his terminal illness, just before the city is attacked by the Colonies' airships.
 While the population is being evacuated to Los Angeles, Day works with the Patriot organization to hijack the Colonies' airships.
 During the event, Thomas sacrifices himself to save Day.

 Day is sent to the Los Angeles Central Hospital due to another illness flare-up and is contacted by the Chancellor of the Colonies, who blackmails him into defecting to the Colonies and convincing the masses to do so, or else he will kill June and Eden if the Colonies win.
 He gives him three days to decide.
 Day instead spreads messages through graffiti to make the Republic's population support Anden.
 He also reluctantly decides to let Eden become a test subject to find a cure for biological diseases spreading in the Colonies.
 Meanwhile, June accompanies Anden to meet with the President of Antarctica to request help for the war.
 The President refuses, stating that the Republic was infested with disease and that he would aid Anden only if a cure was found along with several plots of land as payment.